MarkMichon1/BitGlitter-Python/README.md

-**(1/15/21) v2.0 Overhaul in progress!**
+**(6/9/21) v2.0 Overhaul in progress!**
-I'm currently in the middle of overhauling major components of the library, as well as refactoring and adding some stuff.
-This will put BitGlitter in a much better place for future development and deployment..... plus, work on the desktop app version will then begin.
-Many parts of this library will be broken until this is completed.
-Working version 1.0.3 is still available via `pip`!
-Expect large changes upon release.

-**(5/23/21)** v2.0 is still alive and well (and so am I), expect completion in summer of this year.  :)
+In this staging branch, work is currently being done to move BitGlitter to v2.0 from v1.0.3.
+Major components are being overhauled and optimized.
+Plus, BitGlitter is being prepared to integrate into the future Electronjs desktop app.
+The previous stable version 1.0.3 is still available via `pip` as well as the master branch.

 [![Downloads](https://pepy.tech/badge/bitglitter)](https://pepy.tech/project/bitglitter)